Stereographic Multiple-Try Metropolis: Optimal Scaling for SMTM

-Now under the assumption that $\lambda=1$ or $R=\sqrt{d}$, we will show that the limit of ESJD is indeed the approximation in \cref{Eq:approx esjd}. \begin{theorem} Under the assumptions on $\pi$ in \cref{Sec:optimal scaling}, suppose that the current state $X$ is in the stationary phase, the parameter of the SRWM algorithm is chosen as $R=\sqrt{d}$ and $f$ is not the probability density function of standard Gaussian distribution, then
+Next, under the assumption that $\lambda=1$, or equivalently $R=\sqrt{d}$, we show that the limit of ESJD of SMTM is indeed the approximation in \cref{Eq:approx esjd}. \begin{theorem} Under the assumptions on $\pi$ in \cref{Sec:optimal scaling}, suppose that the current state $X$ is in the stationary phase, the radius parameter of SMTM is chosen as $R=\sqrt{d}$ and $f$ is not the probability density function of the standard Gaussian distribution, then